RADIUS PAYMENT SOLUTIONS LIMITED (“RADIUS”) PRIVACY NOTICE

 Personal information we collect and use if you are identified as a potential customer or business partner

 We collect information directly, from other members of the Radius group, and from other third party lead providers about organisations who feel might like to hear from us or receive our products and services.
 In those circumstances, we may collect basic identification and contact information (such as your name, address, telephone number, and email address) in order to fulfil your order, provide our services and manage your account in order to market our goods and services to you.
-We will only do so in accordance with your preferences and as described in this privacy notice.
+We will only do so in accordance with your preferences and/or as described in this privacy notice.

 The legal basis for using your personal information